mccoyJosh/ClassInfo/SDEV120/M05/Day2/1_uml_charts.md

 > Essentially, they depict workflows in a visual format, focusing on the condition of
 > flow and the specific sequence in which activities occur.

-# Use Case Diagrams

-Per canvas
-> Use Case Diagrams are utilized to visually represent the functionality of a system or
-> specific components within a system.
-They are commonly employed to demonstrate the
-> functional requirements of the system and how it interacts with external agents, also
-> known as actors.
-A use case diagram portrays various scenarios in which the system may
-> be utilized.
-By providing a broad overview, a use case diagram showcases the
-> capabilities and actions of the system without delving into specific implementation
-> details.

 # Sequence Diagram